 a.
-The gross amount of all salaries, wages, bonuses, incentive payments, fees, commissions or other forms of compensation paid to residents of Findlay, regardless of the place where the services are rendered; and b.
-All compensation paid non-residents for services rendered, work performed, or other activities engaged in within Findlay.
+The qualifying amount, as set forth in section 718.03 of the Ohio Revised Code, of all salaries, wages, bonuses, incentive payments, fees, commissions, or other forms of compensation paid to residents of Findlay, regardless of the place where the services are rendered or performed; and b.
+All compensation set forth in section 718.03 of the Ohio Revised Code paid non-residents for services rendered, work performed, or other activities engaged in within Findlay.